Foreign Exchange Guide to Ghana

 - Sending money to Ghana - save on Ghanaian cedi bank transfers to Ghana

-- Ghanaian cedi exchange rates - latest info & charts.
+- Ghanaian cedi exchange rates - latest & historic exchange rates.

 Ghanaian cedi (GHS) general currency information